 Margins in APA Format

-Margins in APA format should be set at 1 inch (2.54 centimeters).
+Margins in APA format should be set to 1 inch (2.54 centimeters).

 This is the default setting for Microsoft Word.